Data Factory Pipelines in Fabric

 Advanced Pipeline Patterns

-Until Loop Repeat activities until a condition is met.
+Repeat activities until a condition is met.
 Useful for polling scenarios: check if a source file has arrived, wait 5 minutes if not, check again, repeat until the file appears or timeout is reached.
+I implement a maximum iteration count (typically 24 iterations at 5-minute intervals = 2 hours maximum wait) to prevent infinite loops.

 Error Handling and Monitoring

-Robust error handling separates production-grade pipelines from fragile prototypes:
+Robust error handling separates production-grade pipelines from fragile prototypes.
+Here is the error handling framework I implement for every client:

 Failure Paths: Connect activities with "On Failure" dependencies to execute error-handling activities when upstream activities fail.
-Common failure handlers include sending email/Teams notifications, logging errors to a monitoring table, and cleaning up partial outputs.
+My standard failure handler includes: sending Teams/email notification with error details, logging the failure to a monitoring table with timestamp and error message, and cleaning up partial outputs to prevent downstream data quality issues.

 Timeout Configuration: Set activity-level timeouts to prevent runaway processes.
-A notebook that normally completes in 10 minutes should have a 30-minute timeout—long enough for occasional slow runs, short enough to catch infinite loops.
+A notebook that normally completes in 10 minutes should have a 30-minute timeout.
+I set pipeline-level timeouts at 2x the expected total duration.
+A timeout firing is always better than a hung pipeline consuming capacity indefinitely.

-Monitoring: All pipeline runs appear in the Fabric Monitoring Hub with status, duration, and error details.
-Configure Data Activator alerts for pipeline failure events in production.
-Build a monitoring dashboard that tracks pipeline success rates, average durations, and error patterns over time.
+**Monitoring Dashboard**: All pipeline runs appear in the Fabric Monitoring Hub with status, duration, and error details.
+I build a custom monitoring Power BI dashboard on top of monitoring data that tracks pipeline success rates, average durations, error patterns over time, and SLA compliance.
+This dashboard is the first thing the operations team checks every morning.

 Scheduling and Triggers

 Scheduled Triggers: Run pipelines on a recurring schedule (hourly, daily, weekly).
 Define the start time, recurrence pattern, and end time.
-Multiple schedules can trigger the same pipeline.
+I stagger pipeline schedules to avoid capacity spikes: finance data loads at 2 AM, sales data at 3 AM, HR data at 4 AM.

-Event-Based Triggers: Trigger pipelines when events occur—a new file arrives in OneLake, a table is updated, or an external webhook is received.
+Event-Based Triggers: Trigger pipelines when events occur, such as a new file arriving in OneLake, a table being updated, or an external webhook being received.
 Event triggers enable near-real-time data processing without polling.
+I use these for customer-facing data products where freshness is critical.

 Related Resources